 I understand that my child will attend classes presented by The Ottawa Children’s Theatre at Carleton Dominion-Chalmers Centre, 355 Cooper Street, Ottawa OR presented online and delivered to my device.
-In consideration of The Ottawa Children’s Theatre and Amanda West Lewis accepting the above student, we and each of us for ourselves and for our heirs do voluntarily waive and release each and every right or claim for damages we and each of us have against The Ottawa Children’s Theatre, Amanda West Lewis, Jennifer Cecil, Nick Miller, Carleton Dominion-Chalmers Centre, their agents or representatives for any and all injuries or mishaps, however occasioned.
+In consideration of The Ottawa Children’s Theatre and Nicholas Miller accepting the above student, we and each of us for ourselves and for our heirs do voluntarily waive and release each and every right or claim for damages we and each of us have against The Ottawa Children’s Theatre, Nicholas Miller, Amanda West Lewis, Carleton Dominion-Chalmers Centre, their agents or representatives for any and all injuries or mishaps, however occasioned.

 No refunds are offered after the start of classes.

 All cancellations are subject to a $25.00 admin fee.

 The Ottawa Children's Theatre reserves the right to cancel a class due to insufficient enrolment.
 Registrants will be notified one week before the start of the course and will receive a full refund.

 The Ottawa Children's Theatre reserves the right to make changes to the class schedule and to the teaching staff.